-Evalyne Njeri Njuguna will be mentored by Shamika Thomas the Virgin Islands University Center for Excellence in Developmental Disabilities (VIUCEDD) as she develops her project plan to train people with disabilities for employment using digital technologies.
+Evalyne Njeri Njuguna was mentored by Shamika Thomas the Virgin Islands University Center for Excellence in Developmental Disabilities (VIUCEDD) as she developed her project plan to train people with disabilities for employment using digital technologies.

 Evalyne believes that “everyone deserves to experience life in full circle.
 Employment is the most crucial part of life for any human being…the greatest need of a human being is to be self-reliant and financially independent.”
 This conviction, paired with her lifelong observation of discrimination against people with disabilities in her hometown of Nairobi, Kenya, led her to become involved in inclusive employment.
 She currently works as the Founder and Operational Director of Anapendeza, an organization that strives to ensure that adults with intellectual disabilities experience employment in “a safe, well adapted, and equipped working space”.
 Her responsibilities in this position are extensive, including but not limited to management of organizational operations, training staff, and networking with stakeholders.
 Across all her professional roles, she exemplifies leadership and exhibits an extensive understanding of various models of intervention.